Gear: Materials

 The gears of the Antikythera mechanism are made of bronze, and the earliest surviving Chinese gears are made of iron.
 These metals, as well as tin, have been generally used for clocks and similar mechanisms to this day.

 Historically, large gears, such as those used in flour mills, were commonly made of wood rather than metal.
 They were cogwheels, made by inserting a series of wooden pegs or cogs around the rim of a wheel.
 The cogs were often made of maple wood.

-Wooden gears have been gradually replaced by ones made or metal, such as cast iron at first, then steel and aluminum.
+Wooden gears have been gradually replaced by ones made of metal, such as cast iron at first, then steel and aluminum.
 Steel is most commonly used because of its high strength-to-weight ratio and low cost.
 Aluminum is not as strong as steel for the same geometry, but is lighter and easier to machine.
 Powder metallurgy may be used with alloys that cannot be easily cast or machined.

 A cast gearwheel (above) meshing with a cogged mortise wheel (below).
 The wooden cogs are held in place by nails.